RchrdHndrcks/gochess/pkg/chess/README.md

 Those are the posssible options:

-`WithBoard` receives a Board and put it in Chess.
+`WithBoard` receives a Board and puts it in Chess.
 If you want to use this, it should be the first option.

 `WithFEN` receives a string and calls Board.LoadPosition.